 Using the practice that everyone develops as an artist of sketching, planning, and researching as a form of study, this assignment asks students to think about how it is that they plan out their works of art.
 By focusing on study the hope is that the students could begin to think about how the work they do before making is as much an artwork if looked at from the right angle as anything else.
 Created for Research Studio I.

 A course designed for freshman to help them in the articulation of their artistic practices.
 This is my second syllabi that I’ve created and while it contains a lot of boilerplate language, it includes an updated version of my critique policy, my first extended note on disability and illness in the classroom, as well as some small descriptions of the four assignments I’ve crafted for this class.

 Performing (with) the Idea(s); talking is dancing is reading is writing is thinking

 An assignment geared towards asking students to think more creatively and expansively about what it means to incorporate research and external ideas into their work.
 In what ways do performance and the lecture and their amalgamation in the lecture-performance push the ways in which we think about art’s possibilities?
-Created for Contemporary Practices CORE Studio class Spring 2022 and Research I.
+Created for Contemporary Practices CORE Studio class and Research Studio I.

 Performing (with) the Object(s); sculpture as movement

 This assignment considers the points of contact between the performer and the object-performers as fruitful spaces for inquiry and encourages students to think through their relationships to objects in general.
 Heavily indebted to the work and pedagogy of Gordon Hall, this assignment is a foray into sculptural performance as a way to engage questions of identity, labor, intimacy, care, and more.
-Created for Contemporary Practices CORE Studio class Spring 2022.
+Created for Contemporary Practices CORE Studio class.

 A Performance Lecture in 9 parts on (a history of) Performance